Kungbib/openapc-se/statistics.md

 Contributing organisations and publishers
 -----------------------------------------

-Eight Swedish universities have reported APC costs for their articles so far.
+Nine Swedish universities have reported APC costs for their articles so far.
 These are:

 -   KTH Royal Institute of Technology